open-compensation-token-license/license-token-website/wikisrc/de-gods-in-cyberwarfare.md

 2. **Quantum Computing and Cryptography:**

 The impending rise of quantum computing presents both a threat and an opportunity to the security of blockchain-based systems.
 Quantum computers could theoretically break current cryptographic techniques; however, by adopting quantum-resistant algorithms early, DeGods can protect its assets against these future capabilities.
 Being at the forefront of such innovation ensures continued security and trust among DeGod holders.
+Explore more about blockchain and quantum computing at [Blockchain and AI](https://www.license-token.com/wiki/blockchain-and-ai).

 3. **Decentralized Autonomous Organizations (DAOs):**